 ("A has a finite number of generators and a finite number of relations over B").
 If A is Noetherian, then finitely presented is the same as finite type, as the "finite number of relations" comes for free, so most of you will not care.
-A morphism $f: X \to Y$ is locally of finite presentation (or locally finitely presented) if for each affine open set Spec B of Y, $f^{-1}(\operatorname{Spec B}) = \cup_i \operatorname{Spec} A_i$ with $B \to A_i$ finitely presented.
+A morphism $f: X \to Y$ is locally of finite presentation (or locally finitely presented) if for each affine open set Spec B of Y, $f^{-1}(\operatorname{Spec} B) = \cup_i \operatorname{Spec} A_i$ with $B \to A_i$ finitely presented.
 A morphism is of finite presentation (or finitely presented) if it is locally of finite presentation and quasiseparated and quasicompact.
+If X is locally Noetherian, then locally of finite presentation is the same as locally of finite type, and finite presentation is the same as finite type.
+So if you are a Noetherian person, you don't need to worry about this notion.

-This is a violation of the general principle that erasing "locally" is the same as adding "quasicompact and" (Remark 8.3.10).
+This definition is a violation of the general principle that erasing "locally" is the same as adding "quasicompact and" (Remark 8.3.10).
 But it is well motivated: finite presentation means "finite in all possible ways" (the ring corresponding to each affine open set has a finite number of generators, and a finite number of relations, and a finite number of such affine open sets cover, and their intersections are also covered by a finite number affine open sets) - it is all you would hope for in a scheme without it actually being Noetherian.
+Exercise 10.4.G makes this precise, and explains how this notion often arises in practice.